KaiPereira/Helios/README.md

 ## Firmware

 The boards can run meshatastic or LoRaWAN!
 It's fairly complicated to setup, so I'll add the firmware to the repository once I've received the boards (soon :D)!

+## Contributions

+Thanks so much to PCBWay and Hack Club for sponsoring this project!
+Another big thanks to the guys in the KiCad discord server for their help and reviews of the board :D